All Episodes

 The Republican House is going to authorize and vote for a continuing resolution that funds Obamacare.

-All we heard during the campaign 2012 was nope, we're gonna do everything we can to defund it, we're gonna make sure that we're gonna do everything we can.
+All we heard during the campaign, 2012, was, nope, we're going to do everything we can to defund it.

-We lost the presidency, but we're still getting they caved.
+We lost the presidency, but we're still getting – they caved.

-We saw the chief justice of the Supreme Court for some reason be intimidating into ruling this law constitutional when everybody knows that it isn't.
+We saw the Chief Justice of the Supreme Court, for some reason, be intimidating into ruling this law constitutional when everybody knows that it isn't.

 And there doesn't seem to be any justice in all this.